-EPC (Engineering, Procurement and Construction) projects are highly schedule driven.
+EPC projects are highly schedule driven.
 In order to complete these massive projects early as possible, the different phases of the project are overlapped.
-However, EPC projects still face challenges with cost overrun and schedule delays.
+However, EPC projects still face challenges with a cost overrun and schedule delays.
 A case study on problems and practices in EPC project management has revealed that one of the sources of these challenges is related to material and equipment.
 Transportation is one of the big issues here.

 - Two sites connected by a 57 km pipeline